 Every breastfeeding journey is different just like every mother’s relationship with her baby is different and we all face different struggles.
 Like many new moms I have had my share of challenges with breastfeeding and in the spirit of World Breastfeeding Week I wanted to share my story.
 My struggles were mostly due to a combination of overactive let down and delayed let down reflex – a pretty rare combo from what I discovered in my research.
+This is how I figured it out and what I did to turn our breastfeeding relationship around and nurse my daughter for the first year of her life.
 There are links to a ton of resources as well.

 “The first six weeks are the hardest” is something I heard a lot when I was pregnant.
 I wonder how many women hear that same well-meaning line meant to prepare them for the sleep-deprived-marathon-cluster-feeding-sessions of those first few weeks in which many breastfeeding mothers give up.
 In my case however, this was not a problem.
 From the very start my milk came in strong.
 I had an oversupply and was producing too much.
 Lulu’s latch was good and her suck was strong.
 I had overactive letdown reflex which meant that milk literally shot into her mouth at firehose speeds.
 Unlike many new moms our nursing sessions in those early weeks lasted 5-10 minutes and I was pumping for comfort and even managed to build up a 2-day freezer stash.

 I’m not saying this to brag.
 The reason I’m saying all this is because I sailed through the first 6 weeks of breastfeeding relatively unscathed and thought I was in the clear.
 This breastfeeding thing was easy peasy.
 And that’s when the problems started.